 Over the years, many myths have been spread about orthodontic treatment.
 Because of this, it can sometimes be confusing to know what is and isn’t true.
-Here are some common myths and facts about orthodontic treatment.
+Here are some common myths and facts about braces & orthodontic treatment.

 Fact: Braces are effective for children, teenagers, and adults.
 It doesn’t matter how old you are; you can still get braces on your teeth and see results.
 In fact, nearly 27% of orthodontic patients in Canada and the USA are adults.
 This number is likely to rise as the years go by and adults realize that it is never too late to correct their teeth and feel better about their smile.

 Fact: Braces are great for most people who range from mild to severe teeth displacement.
 The great thing about braces is that they are customized to your teeth and your needs.
-Your orthodontist will create a treatment plan that allows you to fix the issues that you have with your teeth, which will allow you to get the results that you desire, no matter what your teeth look like initially.
+Your orthodontist facts will create a treatment plan that allows you to fix the issues that you have with your teeth, which will allow you to get the results that you desire, no matter what your teeth look like initially.

 Fact: How long you wear braces will depend entirely on your teeth.
 The amount of correction that is needed is a big determining factor.
 Whether or not you have an over or underbite is also something that can increase the amount of time you have to wear your braces.
 Age is a factor to consider as well because teeth generally move faster in children and adults than they do in adults.
-The type of braces that you choose can also increase or decrease the amount of time that you spend in braces.
+The type of braces that you choose can also increase or decrease the amount of time that you spend on braces.
 Traditional braces generally provide the fastest type of treatment, while other methods like Invisalign may take a bit longer due to the removable nature of the trays.

 Myth: Braces only come in metal.